Check out this beautiful photo of the Greenbrier River submitted by a Water Reporter member.

 Two photo campaigns using Water Reporter

 This summer and autumn you can help these rivers by capture photos to tell the stories of these rivers!

-Now through Labor Day: The Elk River.
+The Elk River Watershed.
 Take pictures anywhere along the Elk.
 The beauty, the challenges, and the recovery from the 2016 flood.
 We specifically need photos of all the put-ins and takeouts along the Elk River Water Trail.